demarinov/SoftUni/JavaWebModule/SpringAdvanced/ProjectDefense/README.md

 * [General Requirements](#general-requirements)

 ## Introduction
-Create holiday booking web app to view,add, book rooms in hotels.
+The aim of this project is to create holiday booking web app to view,add, book rooms in hotels.
 It should accept 2 types of users - regular users and admins.
 The app should be able to create coupons or vouchers that can be bought by users and can be used upon hotel checkin.
 Each user can view his/her own vouchers only.